scoremedia-archived/thampi/docs/tutorial.md

 python train.py
 ```

+This will create the model.
 In thampi, like `mlflow`, the model artifacts are stored in a directory(i.e. `iris-sklearn`).
 Storing it in `models` is just arbitrary convention.

 ## Serving the model